 Hairs built up under the contact points can act as an insulator and create an inconsistent response.
 Brush and groom your dog routinely to minimize potential problems, and be sure to work the contact points through the fur to the skin surface before buckling the strap down.
 If your dog has an extremely long or thick hair coat, you may want to thin the coat slightly to allow for better contact.
 You do not need to shave to bare skin; only lessen the amount of hair in the area of the contact points.

 Now that you’re certain the e-collar is functioning, AND you’ve fitted it correctly, let's examine other possible reasons for inconsistent responses from your dog.

 E-collars are designed with variable stimulation for a reason.
 There isn’t a perfect level that works for every dog, plus the level the dog notices and responds to can change depending on the distractions in the area and how much training the dog has had.

 It is very normal for inexperienced dogs to be responding well to the e-collar and then suddenly get distracted and act as if they aren’t feeling the static sensation at all.
 It is also very normal for some dogs that are new to an e-collar to not notice the static until you go up the dial considerably.
 Once they become aware of the sensation, you can turn the stimulation back down while still maintaining their attention to it.

 More often than not, a beginning dog’s inconsistent response to static isn’t a problem with the equipment.
-It is a normal part of the dog being new to the sensation or being distracted by his/her surroundings.
-It requires the e-collar operator to adjust the level and it is why Dogtra e-collars offer a wide variety of stimulation levels.
+It is normal part of the dog to be new to the sensation or be distracted by his/her surroundings.
+It requires the e-collar operator to adjust the level, and it is why Dogtra e-collars offer a wide variety of stimulation levels.